-Table 6 shows that in 2020, the mean reliability estimate for the Listening forms was 0.80 and the mean reliability estimate for the Reading forms was 0.82.
-These values suggest high internal consistency for the CAEL Listening and Reading test forms.
+Table 6 shows that in 2021, the mean reliability estimate for the Listening forms was 0.79 and the mean reliability estimate for the Reading forms was 0.82.
+These values suggest good internal consistency for the CAEL Listening and Reading test forms.
 The mean distance from the median measures the variability of reliability among test forms.
-The results indicate that, for both the Listening and Reading components, the forms used in 2020 perform similarly in terms of their reliability.
+The results indicate that, for both the Listening and Reading components, the forms used in 2021 perform similarly in terms of the reliability.
 Overall, these values suggest good internal consistency of measurement both within and across CAEL Listening and Reading forms.